Chronic Diarrhea: What Are the Causes and How to Get Relief

 When your gut microbiome becomes imbalanced (otherwise known as gut dysbiosis) from bacterial overgrowth, it can result in a chronic bout of diarrhea.
-When bad bacteria begin to outnumber the good bacteria in your body, your digestive tract will no longer be able to function normally.
+When harmful bacteria begin to outnumber the beneficial bacteria in your body, your digestive tract will no longer be able to function normally.
 But, unfortunately, any bout of acute or chronic diarrhea, regardless of the cause, can strip the bacteria in your gut and result in gut dysbiosis, which can exacerbate the issue creating a very uncomfortable negative feedback loop.
-Regardless of the cause, any type of chronic diarrhea can have lasting effects on your body and your health, so it is absolutely critical to be both proactive and reactive with probiotics.
+Regardless of the cause, any type of chronic diarrhea can have lasting effects on your body and your health, so it is absolutely critical to be both proactive and reactive with probiotic supplementation.

 Chronic Diarrhea Treatment